 With this approach, we are not tyrannized by a list of things we are supposed to be doing, but rather we are liberated to be excellent students of our wives.
 We are free to consider how we can use the resources God has given us to best love them.

 Just Like Jesus

 In many ways that is what Jesus did for us.
 He gave his life in order to create an environment where we can flourish under God.
 What do we need to be fully alive in God?
 The word of God?
 He came and preached it.
 The removal of our sin?
 He took it away on the cross.
-The indwelling power of the Spirit of God?
+The indwelling power of God?
 He released the Spirit into us!
 A community of brothers and sisters?
-He created the Church.
+He created the church.